Payroll Support Document

 Summary of Procedures:

-- First, make certain that the employees who will be using direct deposit have their direct deposit deduction correctly set up in the Payroll module.
-This is done through "6.
-Employee Maintenance" off the Main Menu, in the "Deductions" tab.
+1. First, make certain that the employees who will be using direct deposit have their direct deposit deduction correctly set up in the Payroll module.
+This is done through “6.
+Employee Maintenance” off the Main Menu, in the “Deductions” tab.

 ACH File Information Screen Questions

-- Most of the information asked for on this initial screen is best provided by your bank, if you do not already know the answers.
+1. Most of the information asked for on this initial screen is best provided by your bank, if you do not already know the answers.
 Three of these questions we can address here.

-- Description of transaction: This is for your own reference only and can be answered in a way that suits you best.
+2. Description of transaction: This is for your own reference only and can be answered in a way that suits you best.

-- Your checking account number: Use the checking account number from which you write Payroll checks.
+3. Your checking account number: Use the checking account number from which you write Payroll checks.

-- Use batch control records?: This will default to "Y"es.
+4. Use batch control records?: This will default to "Y"es.
 Accept the default answer of "Y"es unless you have specific information to the contrary from your bank.
 Some banks and ACH software require that batch control records not be included.

 A Few Words about "Prenotes"

-- Prenotes, or prenotifications, are a means by which some systems check the setup of new or first-time employees to make certain that any financial information sent out in an ACH file contains usable routing information.
+1. Prenotes, or prenotifications, are a means by which some systems check the setup of new or first-time employees to make certain that any financial information sent out in an ACH file contains usable routing information.
 The financial transactions must be routed to the desired bank accounts.
 Prenote files have initial transaction amounts of zero by default, and are used merely as a validity test.
 Many banks have moved away from using prenotes, preferring to use actual data files to check validity.
 Check with your bank to see whether they will require you to use a prenote ACH file.

-If you choose "A"ll, then every employee with his or her direct deposit deduction marked "Y"es on his or her deduction screen will be included in the prenote ACH file.
+4. If you choose “A”ll, then every employee with his or her direct deposit deduction marked “Y”es on his or her deduction screen will be included in the prenote ACH file.
 This option is usually for first-time ACH users or special circumstances.

-If you choose "S"elected employees, then you will be able to pick out one employee at a time to be included in the prenote ACH file.
+If you choose to selected employees, then you will be able to pick out one employee at a time to be included in the prenote ACH file.
 This option is ordinarily for new employees or those who decide to switch to electronic funds transfer for all or part of their Payroll.

 If you have any questions, please call NEMRC support at 800-387-1110